-In order to meet the government's ambition that appropriate fisheries management measures are in place for all offshore MPAs by the end of 2024, it is necessary to understand the impact of fishing in these MPAs.
+MMO has duties to further the conservation objectives of MPAs1.
 This assessment analyses the impact of bottom towed gear on certain features of 13 MPAs, specifically rock, reef and related features.
 These MPAs have been selected for Stage 2 as they contain rock, reef or related features, which are amongst the most sensitive features to the impacts of bottom towed gear fishing.